Super-Protocol/docs/docs/developers/fundamentals/orders.md

 * *Blocked* - The solutions and data are being downloaded into the TEE for processing.

-* *In Progress* - The order is being actively processed by the TEE.
+* *Processing* - The order is being actively processed by the TEE.
 In case of limited time jobs it will process and finish.
 But in case of tunnels it can stay in this status for any amount of time, as long as you keep the order replenished with TEE tokens.

 * *Cancelling* - The order is being cancelled.